 “In a neuroscience program, you want your tool box to be full,” said Dr. Coyle.
 “At McLean, we have outstanding scientists specializing in molecular biology, electrophysiology, developmental neurobiology, and behavioral analysis.
 Dr. Cowan’s expertise in developmental molecular neurobiology enables him to see things that aren’t apparent—specifically, genes involved in autism and in addiction.
 He’s a very creative scientist, working at the leading edge of his field.”

-The work of Cowan and the Basic Neuroscience Division plays an important role in the advancement of patient care, enhancing McLean’s capacity to improve lives.
+The work of Cowan and the Center of Excellence in Basic Neuroscience plays an important role in the advancement of patient care, enhancing McLean’s capacity to improve lives.